MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/trigger-background-task-from-app.md

 ---
 title: Trigger a background task from within your app
-description: Describes how to trigger a background task from within an application ms.date: 07/06/2018 ms.topic: article
+description: Learn how to use an application trigger to run a background task that you want to activate from within your app. ms.date: 07/06/2018 ms.topic: article
 keywords: background task trigger, background task